 Though there is now a great treatment option for HCV, many people do not realize they have the disease.
 Due to missed infections, the Center for Disease Control has recently called for a one-time hepatitis C screening for all members of the "Boomer" Generation, those born from 1945-1965.

 The Liver Institute of Virginia, a part of the Bon Secours Health System of Virginia, opened for patient care in April 2010.
 Dr. Mitchell Shiffman, April Long, NP, Amy James, NP, and Phil Alexander, NP are now providing medical care for patients with all forms of acute and chronic liver disease.
 They also provide care before and following liver transplantation eliminating the need for patients to travel long distances for care at various liver transplant centers.

 The mission of the Liver Institute of Virginia is to offer the best and most comprehensive care for patients with liver disease.
 The Liver Institute is part of special interest group dedicated to promoting the high-quality treatment of liver disease.
 A leader in the care of patients with liver disease, Mitchell Shiffman, MD and his staff have developed long-standing relationships with pharmaceutical companies and have significant experience in conducting clinical trials to their patients’ benefit.
 At Liver Institute of Virginia, clinical research positively influences outcomes by providing their patients with potentially highly effective medications that would not be available by prescription for several additional years.

-Dr. Shiffman is a nationally and internationally known presenter to peer audiences on liver medicine topics, including treatment protocols, chronic liver disease management, and pre-transplantation care.
+The staff at the Liver Institute of Virginia present to peer audiences on liver medicine topics, including treatment protocols, chronic liver disease management and pre-transplantation care.
 Patient education is an equal priority: look for seminars, screenings and The Liver Institute of Virginia's participation in Bon Secours health events.